Materials graph tutorial – Lens Studio

 As you can see, the Texture node has a purple square on the right side (with the text ‘Color.rgba’), and the Shader node has one on the left side.
 If you click and drag one of the squares, you can connect it to the other.

-a node is a block that takes information (in this case Color, from the texture), it then does something with that information, and exports it for another node to use.
+a node is a block that takes information (in this case a Color for each pixel, from the texture), it then does something with that information, and exports it for another node to use.

-Make sure you always know what kind of information you’re putting into the node, and what you’re getting as a result!
+Make sure you always know what kind of information you’re putting into a node, and what you’re getting as a result!

 In this case, the Texture 2D Parameter has the word “Parameter” in the name, which means it gets its information from the user through the Inspector panel.